alamgirh/Sentiment_analysis/Naive_Bayes/readme.md

-# Part 3: Test our naive bayes
+# Step 3: Test our naive bayes

 Now that we have the `logprior` and `loglikelihood`, we can test the naive bayes function by making predicting on some tweets!